composewell/streamly/design/module-organization.md

 about what to expose as experimental and what remains completely hidden every time something is added to the library.

+## Internal module Namespace

-We expose the internal modules via `Streamly.Internal` namespace to keep all the internal modules together under one module tree and to have their documentation also separated under one head in haddock docs.
+We expose the internal modules via `Streamly.Internal.*` namespace to keep all the internal modules together under one module tree and to have their documentation also separated under one head in haddock docs.

+## Exposed Modules as Wrappers

 Another decision point is about two choices:

-1) Keep the implementation of all the APIs in an internal module and just reexport selected APIs through the external module.
+* Keep the implementation of all the APIs in an internal module and just reexport selected APIs through the external module.
 The disadvantages of this
 are:

-a) users may not be able to easily figure out what unexposed APIs are available other than the ones exposed through the external module.
+  1) users may not be able to easily figure out what unexposed APIs are available other than the ones exposed through the external module.
 To avoid this problem we can mark the unexposed APIs in the docs with a special comment.

-b) In tests and benchmarks we will be using internal modules to test internal and unexposed APIs.
+  2) In tests and benchmarks we will be using internal modules to test internal and unexposed APIs.
 Since exposed APIs are exported via both internal and external modules we will have to be careful in not using the internal module for testing accidentally, instead we should always be using the exposed module so that we are always testing exactly the way users will be using the APIs.

-2) Keep the implementations of unexposed modules in the internal module file and exposed module in the external module file.
+* Keep the implementations of unexposed modules in the internal module file and exposed module in the external module file.
 In this approach, users can easily figure out the unexposed vs exposed APIs.
 But maintaining this would require us to move the APIs from internal to external module file whenever we